natefinch/pie/README.md

-# stdplug
+# plugin
 ### A framework for go plugins that use RPC over stdin/stdout

 This is a proof of concept, and still needs a lot of TlC.

-stdplug uses go's standard net/rpc to wrap os.Stdin and os.Stdout from a subprocess, to enable easy RPC with zero configuration.
+plugin uses go's standard net/rpc to wrap os.Stdin and os.Stdout from a subprocess, to enable easy RPC with zero configuration.

 The plugin is implemented as a regular Go application, which provides a Go type